FaizanAhmed-Designer/FaizanAhmed-Designer/README.md

 💞️ I’m looking to collaborate on open-source projects related to design systems and user interfaces.

-📫 How to reach me: [Insert your contact information or social media links here]
+📫 How to reach me: You can reach me on my instagram account or my message me directly on my whatsapp no
+  Instagram: @codifycrafts
+  whatsapp NO: +92348-9649398

-😄 Pronouns: He/Him
+😄 Pronouns: He

 ⚡ Fun fact: I'm passionate about photography and love capturing candid moments.